browner12/mailer/README.md

 ## Install

-Via Composer

 ``` bash
 $ composer require browner12/mailer
 ```

 ## Generator

-Add the generator to your `App\Console\Kernel.php` file to use the generator.
+If you wish to use the included generator, open app/Console/Kernel.php and add it to the commands property.

 ``` php
 protected $commands = [